LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 Python is a popular programming language for tasks such as data collection, cleaning, and analysis.
 Python can help you to create reproducible workflows to accomplish repetitive tasks more efficiently.
 Let's consider a few examples of folks using Python in different library settings:

-1. **Metadata work.**
+1. **Metadata work.** Many cataloging teams use Python to migrate, transform and enrich metadata that they receive from different sources.
+For example, the [pymarc library](https://pypi.org/project/pymarc/) is a popular Python package for working with MARC21 records.

-2. **Collection and citation analysis.**
+2. **Collection and citation analysis.** Python can be used automate workflows to analyze library collections.
+In cases where spreadsheets and OpenRefine are unable to support specific forms of analysis, Python is a more flexible and powerful tool.

-3. **Assessment.** Many library workers need to collect metrics or statistics on some aspect of their work.
+3. **Assessment.** Library workers often need to collect metrics or statistics on some aspect of their work.
 Python can be a valuable tool to collect, clean, analyze, and visualize that data in a consistent way over time.

 4. **Accessing data.** Researchers often use Python to collect data (including textual data) from web sites and social media platforms.
 Academic librarians are often well-positioned to help teach those researchers use Python for web scraping or to query Application Programming Interface (APIs) to access the data they need.